joelvh/FBAPI.js/README.md

 FBAPI.js has a "fluid" API and manages callbacks to make sure FB is loaded (kinda like "promises").

->  //The first parameter is optional and can contain a comma-separated list of permissions.
+The first parameter is optional and can contain a comma-separated list of permissions.
->  //The callback parameters are the same for FBAPI.logout() and FBAPI.getLoginStatus()
+The callback parameters are the same for FBAPI.logout() and FBAPI.getLoginStatus()

 >  .login("email,perm2,perm3", function(status, authResponse, error) {
 >    //Facebook API responses are parsed into callback parameters
 >    if (!error) {